Carrollian and Galilean conformal higher-spin algebras in any dimensions: Galilean-conformal higher-spin algebras in any dimensions

 together with the condition \eqref{gal_D_singleton_central} that remains untouched in the limit.
 Eqs.~\eqref{gal_D_singleton_ideal:1} and \eqref{gal_D_singleton_ideal:2} are obtained by combining the limit of eqs.~\eqref{AdS-Galilei-ideal:1} and \eqref{AdS-Galilei-ideal:2} with the condition $T^2 \sim 0$ that one recovers in the limit from \eqref{AdS-Galilei-ideal_3}.
 We verify explicitly in Appendix \ref{sec:galilean-ideal} that these relations span an ideal, that we denote by $\cI_\mfk g$.

 We can now take the quotient of $\cU(\gca_{D-1})$ by the two-sided ideal $\langle \cI_\mfk g \rangle$ and consider the resulting coset algebra as a higher-spin Galilean conformal algebra in $D-1$ dimensions: \be \gchs_{D-1} \equiv \cU(\gca_{D-1})/\langle\cI_\mfk g\rangle \,. \ee Once again, the advantage of using the lowest $t$ representatives for the higher-spin generators is that those are untouched in the limit, whereas their higher $t$ counterparts are identified to zero in the quotient of the ideal.\footnote{In two dimensions, this amounts to choose the representative with the smallest number of $P_m$'s in the basis \eqref{comm:lorentz}.
-In this way, the generators of $\hs[\l] \oplus \hs[\l]$ are presented directly as in eqs.~\eqref{3D-flat:Ansatz_L} and \eqref{3D-flat:Ansatz_P} and they admit a smooth $\e \to 0$ limit without the need to first resort to the ideal as we did in section~\ref{sec:contraction-ideal_3D}.} Therefore, $\gchs_{D-1}$ clearly has the same spectrum as $\hs_D$.
+In this way, the generators of $\hs[\l] \oplus \hs[\l]$ are presented directly as in eqs.~\eqref{3D-flat:Ansatz_L} and \eqref{3D-flat:Ansatz_P} and they admit a smooth $\e \to 0$ limit without the need to first resort to the ideal as we did in section~\ref{sec:contraction-ideal_3D}.} Therefore, $\gchs_{D-1}$ clearly has the same spectrum as $\hs_D$ and we can keep the same expressions for the generators in the limit.

 One can also check that the eigenvalue of the central combination $J^2-\Lb^2$ is fixed by the quotienting of the other elements of the ideal \eqref{gal_D_singleton_ideal}.
 Indeed, consistently with eq.~\eqref{gal_D_singleton_central}, one has \be \ee